-◆ The aging Georgia population is more susceptible to fatal injury than younger motor vehicle occupants.
-The number of drivers ages 65+ years involved in fatal crashes increased by 15 percent (from 272 drivers in 2018 to 313 drivers in 2019).
-Drivers ages 65+ years accounted for 14 percent of all drivers involved in fatal crashes in 2019.
+The aging Georgia population is more susceptible to fatal injury than younger motor vehicle occupants.
+In 2020 there were 322 drivers ages 55-to-64 years and 172 drivers ages 65 and older that were involved in fatal crashes.
+Older drivers made up 26% of all drivers involved in fatal crashes in 2020.
 Programs targeting this age group need to be developed and implemented to reverse these alarming trends.
 The program should be a skill-based program for older drivers to enhance driving skill or educational programs that focus on relevant physical cognitive changes of aging.